drkane/charity-lookups/readme.md

 Lookups from universities (using URN numbers) to royal charter numbers (given as a company number).

-## Classifications
+# Classifications

-A collection of definitions of classifications.
+A collection of definitions of classifications relevant to non profit organisations.

  - [International Classification of Non-profit Organisations (ICNPO)](classification/icnpo.md)
  - [National Taxonomy of Exempt Entities (NTEE)](classification/ntee.md)